Kathamii/TINF15B4MCJI/Installation.md

 # Installation

 We are using Spring Boot with Maven and use Travis-CI for automatic Tests and Deployment.
 Addidionally we use Heroku for our Server, because you can get one for free.
+The Application normally runs on Port 8080.

 ## Local Installation
 Just use some modern IDE and pull our Git.